by Msgr. Charles Pope

 We have a mission to spread the Gospel in union with the Church by what we say and what we do.
 It is tragic indeed that so many have seen fit to leave this essential task to others.
 There is a saying that is sadly true: "Evil triumphs when the good remain silent."
 Is this not what has happened in our day?
 How could a nation with so many Christians living in its midst have so many confused and lost sheep?
 If the Apostles could be so changed for their mission by the Holy Spirit, so can we.
 We are called to spread that faith handed down from the Apostles to our family, friends, co-workers and neighbors.
 And we must do so in season and out of season.
 In our Confirmation Christ unites us more firmly to himself and his Church, increases the gifts of the Holy Spirit within us and gives us special strength to live holy lives and to spread and defend the faith ( cf CCC # 1303).
 It is in Confirmation especially that Christ lays his hands upon us to strengthen us for this mission of evangelization.
 The task may seem daunting but this is exactly why Christ himself strengthens us so that we can truly say I can do all things in Christ, who strengthens me.
 (Phil 4:13).

-This is a two year Sacramental Preparation Program serving Catholic Teens of our parish community currently enrolled in grades 8-11.
+This is a two year Sacramental Preparation Program serving Catholic Teens of our parish community currently enrolled in grades 8 through high school.
 Our program includes monthly and bi-monthly Faith Formation Sessions, Youth Mass and Liturgical Celebrations, Volunteer Service Opportunities, Diocesan Youth Events and a 2nd year Retreat Weekend, all designed at preparing Teen Candidates to receive the Sacrament of Confirmation by helping them come to "Know, Love and Live our Catholic Identity."

-Each year starting in the fall, the Alameda Deanery offers a weeknight formation series to prepare adults for Confirmation.
+Each year starting in the fall, the Alameda Deanery offers a weeknight formation series to prepare adult Catholics for Confirmation.